anhinga/ICLR-2022-notes/README.md

-_These links are currently only available with ICLR registration, but at least the materials for the "From Cells to Societies: Collective Learning Across Scales" workshop (and perhaps some othe materials too?) are expected to be available for the general public after May 30, 2022._
+_These links are currently only available with ICLR registration, but at least the materials for the "From Cells to Societies: Collective Learning Across Scales" workshop (and perhaps some other materials too?) are expected to be available for the general public after May 30, 2022._

 ## The week of conference